Your transfer credits yield major benefits at USI.

 - A high school transcript with graduation date and SAT/ACT scores, if you have completed fewer than 24 semester hours (or 36 quarter hours) of college coursework

-You can transfer up to 60 credit hours from regionally accredited community colleges.
-If you’re not sure whether your transfer credits come from an accredited college, contact the USI Office of the Registrar.
+Effective summer 2015, new students are not limited on the number of credits that can transfer to USI from regionally accredited community colleges.
+If you're unsure whether your transfer credits come from an accredited institution, contact the Registrar's Office.

 USI maintains articulation agreements with several nearby community colleges.
 Under an articulation agreement, some or all of the credits you earned in an associate degree program may transfer directly into a USI bachelor’s degree program.
 To find out if your college has an articulation agreement with USI, contact your college transfer office or USI’s transfer office as early as possible.
 Some restrictions on transfer credit may apply.